ntieu4328/Cowrie/README.md

 <h1>Cowrie Honeypot</h1>

 <h2>Description</h2>
 The project consists of creating an AWS Ubuntu server to run a honeypot called Cowrie.
-Install the Cowrie honeypot onto a server allows you to see if someone accesses the honeypot.
+Installing the Cowrie honeypot onto a server allows you to see if someone accesses the honeypot.
 It will also allow you to see what commands or programs a threat actor executes to gain information in real-time.
 <br />